Wausau Ignite and Woodchucks Award 2025 Share the Glove Grant

 Opening Day at home for the Woodchucks is May 29th against the Wisconsin Rapids Rafters at 6:35 PM.
 Opening Day for Wausau Ignite Softball is Tuesday, June 10th against the La Crosse Steam at Athletic Park in Wausau.
 All tickets are on sale now, including single game, season tickets, group tickets, and select packages!
 Get yours today to catch all the action by calling 715-845-5055.

-- Wausau Ignite and Woodchucks Award 2025 Share the Glove Grant - Wausau Woodchucks
+- Wausau Ignite and Woodchucks Award 2025 Share the Glove Grant - Wausau Ignite

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.